abdullahmansoor727/abdullahmansoor727/README.md

 ### I'm Abdullah Mansoor, Software Engineer

 Welcome to my GitHub profile!
 I'm passionate Sofware Engineer who loves creating innovative solutions in Mobile, Web, and Desktop Application Development.<br/><br/>
-I specialize in making intuitive, user-friendly user interfaces using the latest frameworks such as React, Vue and Angular.
+I specialize in making intuitive, user-friendly UI using the latest frameworks such as React, Vue and Angular.

 ---